wisdal/diagnose-and-explain/README.md

   ```

 ## Acknowledgements
-Parts of these experiments were possible thanks to the TensorFlow Research Cloud Program which offers free TPUs for training and running models on Google Cloud for a limited period of time.
+These experiments were possible thanks to the TensorFlow Research Cloud Program which offererd TPUs to train and run this model at scale.

 Parts of the model code was inspired by this TensorFlow [tutorial](https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/contrib/eager/python/examples/nmt_with_attention/nmt_with_attention.ipynb)